 How often do AI scribes hallucinate?

-It depends on audio quality and the specific scribe.
+It depends on audio quality, pipeline design, and whether the scribe grounds its output against the verbatim transcript.
 The Koenecke et al. study of Whisper, a widely-used open-source speech-to-text model, found roughly 1% of audio segments contained fabricated phrases, with about 38% of those falling into explicit-harm categories.
 The paper's harms are not clinical, but the fabrication mechanism is the same one that shows up in AI-generated charts.
 A 30-minute appointment contains hundreds of segments.
+Grounded pipelines (like Oli's) catch and drop fabrications before the note finalizes; ungrounded ones rely on the clinician to notice.

 Is it safe to sign an AI-generated note without reviewing it?

-No. When you sign a chart you remain professionally and legally responsible for the accuracy of what it says, regardless of which tool produced the draft.
+No — even with a grounded pipeline.
+When you sign a chart you remain professionally and legally responsible for the accuracy of what it says, regardless of which tool produced the draft.
 The AI vendor is not a co-signer.
-If a hallucinated medication or fabricated history appears in a chart you signed, the regulator and the insurer will look to you, not the software.
+Grounding narrows the set of errors you need to catch; it doesn't eliminate your role as the last line of defence.

 Do expensive AI scribes hallucinate less than free ones?